 Don’t miss the next industry event!
 Check out our calendar for a list of Bio events.

 Maryland’s colleges and universities offer dozens of biohealth technology certificate, two and four year and advanced degree, continuing education and specialized training programs in fields ranging from nanotechnology to biomedical engineering, biotechnology manufacturing to clinical trials project management.
 A sampling of life sciences related programs are listed below.
-For more questions, or specific training needs, please contact the Maryland Department of Commerce’s Office of BioHealth Technology for more information.
+For more questions, or specific training needs, please contact the Maryland Department of Commerce’s Office of BioHealth and Life Sciences for more information.